algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 The database manages many parameters during the login phase:

-- a random MacAddress, dedicated to a specific device.
+- A random MacAddress, dedicated to a specific device.
 When the application is launched on a new device, a new random MacAddress is generated.

-- the language of the application.
+- The language of the application.
 The language can be changed in the settings.

-- the user ID.
+- The user ID.
 The user ID is unique to a single user.

-- the last and current connection.
+- The last and current connection.
 Both parameters are compared, to enhance the security.

-- the last and current position of connection.
+- The last and current position of connection.
 Both parameters are compared, to enhance the security.

-- the last and current IPV4.
+- The last and current IPV4.
 Both parameters are compared, to enhance the security.

 If the time from the last connection to the current one is below 15min, the position from the last connection to the current one is below 15km, and the IPV4 from the last connection to the current one doesn't differ, no need to log in again.